What arborist work taught me about falling.

 The thought didn’t make sense yet.
 But it stayed.

-I’d been thinking about becoming a Paramedic.
+I’d been thinking about becoming a paramedic.
+Something about it felt better.
+Helping.
+Moving.
+Meaning.
+Pressure.
+Purpose.

 So I applied to school.